andergtk/localhost-looking-good/README.md

 ## Features

-+ Displays the localhost projects looking good.
++ Display the localhost projects looking good.
-+ Shows the Virtual Hosts status.
++ Show the status of the Virtual Hosts.
-+ Displays the subdirectories, that don't have an index file, looking good.
++ Display the subdirectories, that don't have an index file, looking good.
 + Theme options to let the localhost so you.
-+ Shows some custom errors pages (like 403, 404 and 500).
++ Show some custom errors pages (like 403, 404 and 500).

 ## Supported

 + **Nginx** and **Apache** web servers (on any other server may not work as expected).
 + Linux and Unix based O.S.
-+ Partial support for Windows (just shows the projects, without listing Virtual Hosts).
++ Partial support for Windows (just show the projects, without listing Virtual Hosts).

 ## Install